Program Quick Facts

-Dr. Gabriel Garcia, (email@example.com) is Professor of Medicine, former Faculty Director of the Haas Center for Public Service and Associate Dean of Medical School Admissions at Stanford University School of Medicine.
-He grew up in Puerto Rico with an immigrant family from Cuba.
-A hepatologist in the liver transplant program and clinical researcher by training, he teaches 2 undergraduate courses: MED 157, a Foundations in Community Health Engagement class, and a year-long service-learning course Med 161 entitled Community Health Advocacy Fellowship.
-He is the faculty advisor for Alternative Spring Break trips on Health Care for Marginalized Communities in the California Central Valley and American Indian Health in the Rosebud reservation, and for the LGBT Medical Education Research Group.
+DR. GABRIEL GARCIA, (firstname.lastname@example.org) is Professor of Medicine (emeritus) and former Faculty Director of the Haas Center for Public Service and former Associate Dean of Medical School Admissions at Stanford University School of Medicine.
+He grew up in Puerto Rico in an immigrant family from Cuba.
+A hepatologist in the liver transplant program and clinical researcher by training, he taught 2 undergraduate courses: MED 157, a Foundations in Community Health Engagement class, and a year-long service-learning course MED 161 entitled Community Health Advocacy Fellowship.
+He has been the faculty advisor for Alternative Spring Break trips on Health Care for Marginalized Communities in the California Central Valley and American Indian Health in the Rosebud reservation, and for the LGBT Medical Education Research Group.

 Prerequisites and Expectations